felix-hcl/enchanted-react-components/README.md

 | `unit and integration` | `npm run test` | Run unit and integration tests |
 | `storyshots` | `npm run test-storyshots` | Run storyshots test.
 The env parameter `DONT_EXIT_ON_DIFF=true` provides a feature that the tests are not failing if some deviations are detected. |

+### Pre-release builds
+Instead of publishing a pre-release build to npm, you can use the `npm pack` command to create a pre-release build.
+This will create a tarball of the package in the `dist` folder.
+You can then install this tarball in your project using `npm install <path-to-tarball>`.
+Alternatively you can install from github using `npm install` with a github reference.

 ### Component structure

 #### Atomic component